richie-oates/Popper-/README.md

 				- Performs different function specific to the object type
 			- OutOfBounds script deactivates if it goes off the screen, and broadcasts an event if it was a bubble
 			- Each has its own movement script as they all move in different ways
+			- Spawn location set when enabled based on object type and screen size

+		PlayerScore:
+			- Handles the score, combo level and danger level and displays them on the HUD (will look to decouple this in the future)
+			- Triggers game over sequence once the danger level reaches its maximum

+	PAUSE:
+		- Stops gameplay and displays a pause menu
+		- Can adjust settings, return to pregame, or resume game
+		- Resume game returns to previous game state i.e RUNNING or FROZEN

+	GAME OVER:
+		- Shows the game over menu with score and high score
+		- From here you can return to PREGAME

+	QUIT GAME:
+		- Accessed by pressing escape or the Android back button from any state except RUNNING (if in RUNNING state it moves to PAUSE state)
+		- Displays a warning screen to confirm if you want to quit
+		- Cancelling returns to previous state